-Spotlight work with Initiative, supported by European Union to end violence against women and advancing women's rights is not stopping during the COVID-19 pandemic.
+"Our Spotlight work with Initiative, supported by European Union to end violence against women and advancing women's rights is not stopping during the COVID-19 pandemic.
 Instead, our contribution to the fight against the COVID-19 is to ensure that we continuously monitor and bring forward cases of gender-based violence through our members," said Director of Zimbabwe Women's Bureau, Ronika Mumbire.

 Women are largely affected both physically and emotionally while they are also at higher risk of infection as they respond to the crisis.
-Data from previous outbreaks' emergency response efforts often divert resources essential services, exacerbating ordinary lack of access to services, including pre- and post-natal health care,
+Data from previous outbreaks' emergency response efforts often divert resources from essential services, exacerbating ordinary lack of access to services, including pre- and post-natal health care, as well as contraceptives.
+UN Women Country Representative, Delphine Serumaga maintains that it is essential to address the immediate needs of women.

 "Everybody thinks that the world stops just because we have Covid-19 amongst us.
 No!
 That is not true.
 All other essential services must continue.
-It is imperative to ensure that women have an escape route when they are faced with abusive situations. while other individuals who are witnessing abuse must have adequate knowledge to advise or report such situations," she said.
+It is imperative to ensure that women have an escape route when they are faced with abusive situations, while other individuals who are witnessing abuse must have adequate knowledge to advise or report such situations," she said.